Johnny Bassler: Return to the Pacific Coast League

 In 1928, the Tigers sold the 32-year-old Bassler to the Hollywood Stars of the Pacific Coast League (PCL).
 Bassler played for the Stars from 1928 to 1935 and appeared in 867 games for the club.
 In 1930, he hit .365 and led the Stars to the PCL pennant.
 He hit .354 in 1931 and .336 in 1933.
 According to Bill James, "the PCL didn't record walks, but it would be a safe guess that he wasn't walking any less often."
 In his book, The Hollywood Stars, Richard E. Beverage wrote that Bassler was "one of the greatest catchers in minor league history."

 On March 30, 1935, Bassler collapsed with what was originally reported to be a stomach hemorrhage while in the dugout during a spring game for the Stars against the Chicago Cubs.
 His diagnosis was later reported as a heart attack, and he announced his retirement from baseball in the summer of 1935.

 Bassler made a comeback with the Seattle Indians of the PCL in 1936.
 He compiled a .354 batting average in 111 games and 260 at bats during the 1936 season.
 On May 25, 1937, he was hired as the manager of the Seattle club.
 He also appeared in 56 games as a player for Seattle in 1937, compiling a .313 batting average.
-Bill Klepper, the Seattle team owner, had financial problems.
+Seattle team owner Bill Klepper had financial problems.
 On the last day of the 1937 season, pitcher Dick Barrett needed two victories to reach 20 and earn a $500 bonus.
 He beat Sacramento 4–1 in the first game of a doubleheader.
 Between games, federal and state tax agents seized the gate receipts for money due on admission taxes.
 Klepper told Bassler to pitch Marion Oppelt in the second game.
 Bassler started Barrett anyway.
 Barrett went all the way and got his 20th win, 11–2.
 The next morning, September 20, 1937, Klepper fired Bassler for insubordination.

-Over the course of 15 seasons, Bassler appeared in 1,525 games in the PCL, compiled .321 batting average with 1,353 hits, 533 runs scored, and 198 doubles.
+In 15 seasons, Bassler appeared in 1,525 games in the PCL, compiled .321 batting average with 1,353 hits, 533 runs scored, and 198 doubles.
 In 1943, he was one of the inaugural inductees into the Pacific Coast League Hall of Fame.